Wednesday, Aug. 17, 5 p.m. – 6 p.m.

-Convocation signifies the formal opening of the 2018-2019 academic year.
+Convocation signifies the formal opening of the 2022-2023 academic year and will be held in the Edmunds Center.
 All students, faculty and staff are asked to participate.
+Cultural Credit available.

 Students: Gather and sit with your graduating class inside the Edmunds Center.

 Staff: Designated floor seating will be available, directly behind faculty.

 Faculty: Gather in the Edmunds Center Lobby wearing academic regalia at 4:45 p.m. in preparation for the processional.

 FSEM Faculty: At 4:30 p.m., lead first-year students to the Edmunds Center following class wearing academic regalia.